rehive/service-framework/{{cookiecutter.github_repository_name}}/README.md

 ```

 ## Deployments
-Deployements are automated using Travis CI and Heroku.
+Deployements are automated using Travis CI, Heroku and gcloud.
 Pushes to the master branch will trigger a build via Travis.
 Once the build passes,
 Travis will deploy the branch to Heroku.